 Practicing medicine in the 21st century requires a collaborative approach to meet the access, safety, and quality needs of all patients.
 Physicians need awareness and appreciation of the sociocultural issues that affect interactions with a more diverse set of colleagues, patients, and communities.
-Accordingly, medical students need to demonstrate both academic and pre-professional competencies to be successful in medical school, in residency training, and as physicians.
-In addition to selecting students who are academically prepared, we need to select those who have the strong professional and interpersonal competencies necessary to develop clinical skills and work effectively with colleagues.
+Accordingly, medical students need to demonstrate a broad range of competencies including science, thinking and reasoning, and professional competencies to be successful in medical school, in residency training, and as physicians.
+In addition to selecting students who are academically prepared, we need to select those who have the strong professional competencies necessary to develop clinical skills and work effectively with colleagues.

-The AAMC developed the AAMC PREview® professional readiness exam with medical schools to assess pre-professional competencies in a reliable, valid, and fair way and help them more easily identify the applicants who demonstrate core pre-professional competencies.
-After nearly a decade of research with many U.S. medical schools and three years of successful administrations, the AAMC is pleased to offer the PREview exam for the 2023-2024 admission cycle to all medical schools that use the American Medical College Application Service® (AMCAS®).
+The AAMC developed the AAMC PREview® professional readiness exam with medical schools to assess professional competencies in a reliable, valid, and fair way and help them more easily identify the applicants who demonstrate essential professional competencies.
+After nearly a decade of research with many U.S. medical schools and four years of successful administrations, the AAMC is pleased to offer the PREview exam for the 2024-2025 admission cycle to all U.S. medical schools.

-The PREview exam is designed to look beyond academic metrics to assess and evaluate preprofessional competencies such as resilience, service orientation, ethics, cultural competence, and teamwork.
+The PREview exam is designed to look beyond academic metrics to assess and evaluate professional competencies such as resilience, empathy and compassion, ethics, cultural humility, and teamwork.
 When combined with other elements of the admission process, the PREview exam provides a more complete picture of applicants and helps schools identify applicants who demonstrate these core competencies.

 The AAMC will be available every step of the way to help schools incorporate PREview scores into the admission process.
-We continue to expand the suite of resources for admissions officers, which now include tips and best practices based on ongoing research and evaluation (including this guide), recorded training webinars, and individual training sessions with your admissions committees.
+We continue to expand the suite of resources for admissions officers, which now includes tips and best practices based on ongoing research and evaluation (including this guide), recorded training webinars, and individual training sessions with your admissions committees.